ESlenders/eslenders.github.io/_publications/2020_Sheppard_OptSocAm.md

 <h2> Abstract </h2>
 <p align= "justify">
-Image scanning microscopy is a technique of confocal microscopy in which the confocal pinhole is replaced by a detector array, and the image is reconstructed most straightforwardly by pixel reassignment.
-In the fluorescence mode, the detector array collects most of the fluorescent light, so the signal-to-noise ratio is much improved compared with confocal microscopy with a small pinhole, while the resolution is improved compared with conventional fluorescence microscopy.
-Here we consider two cases in which the illumination and detection point spread functions are dissimilar: illumination with a Bessel beam and multiphoton microscopy.
-It has been shown previously that for Bessel beam illumination in image scanning microscopy with a large array, the imaging performance is degraded.
-On the other hand, it is also known that the resolution of confocal microscopy is improved by Bessel beam illumination.
-Here...
+In image scanning microscopy, the pinhole of a confocal microscope is replaced by a detector array.
+The point spread function for each detector element can be interpreted as the probability density function of the signal, the peak giving the most likely origin.
+This thus allows a form of maximum likelihood restoration, and compensation for aberrations, with similarities to adaptive optics.
+As an example of an aberration, we investigate theoretically and experimentally illumination with a vortex doughnut beam.
+After reassignment and summation over the detector array, the point spread function is compact, and the resolution and signal level higher than in a conventional microscope.